adobe-platform/porter/docs/detailed_design/container-config.md

 Here is an example config that deploys to 2 regions (us-west-2 and us-east-1), keeps secrets in the us-east-1 bucket, and encrypts the destination with SSE-KMS.

+Yaml aliases make it easy to factor out the common config.

 ```yaml
 _container_base_definition: &CONTAINER_BASE
   topology: inet